Jean Cione: AAGPBL career

 Cione entered the AAGPBL in 1945 with the Rockford Peaches, a team based in her hometown of Rockford which was managed by Bill Allington.
-Other five teams competed in the 110–game regular season: the Fort Wayne Daisies, the Grand Rapids Chicks, the Kenosha Comets, the Racine Belles, and the South Bend Blue Sox.
+Five other teams competed in the 110–game regular season: the Fort Wayne Daisies, the Grand Rapids Chicks, the Kenosha Comets, the Racine Belles, and the South Bend Blue Sox.

 The 1945 Peaches roster featured a perfect mix of experience and motivated young players, such as Mildred Deegan (2B), Dorothy Ferguson (3B), Rose Gacioch (P/OF), Dorothy Green (C), Dorothy Harrell (SS), Dorothy Kamenshek (1B), Josephine Lenard (OF), Olive Little (P), Carolyn Morris (P) and Margaret Wigiser (OF).
 Cione was used as a reserve first sacker for Kamenshek.
 Eventually, she pitched and played at outfield.

 Rockford took the AAGPBL pennant with a 67–43 record, surpassing Fort Wayne (62–47), Grand Rapids (60–50), Racine (50–60), South Bend (49–60) and Kenosha (41–69).
-In the best-of-five Series playoffs, runner-up Fort Wayne defeated fourth-place Racine in four games; first-place Rockford eliminated third-place Grand Rapids in four games, and Rockford won the league championship by beating Fort Wayne in five games.
+In the best-of-five series playoffs, runner-up Fort Wayne defeated fourth-place Racine in four games; first-place Rockford eliminated third-place Grand Rapids in four games, and Rockford won the league championship by beating Fort Wayne in five games.

 The Muskegon Lassies and Peoria Redwings were added as expansion teams for the 1946 season.
 Cione was sent to the Redwings, as the AAGPBL shifted players as needed to help new teams stay afloat.
 In 1947 she returned to Rockford.
 It was clear she was back where she belonged.

 By April 1947, all of the league's players were flown to Havana, Cuba for spring training.
-That year, Cione responded winning 19 games for the Peaches while posting a stingy 1.30 ERA in her first full pitching season.
-Besides Cione, the roster of the Peaches included top notch veterans as Deegan, Ferguson, Gacioch, Green, Harrell and Kamenshek, as well as the newly arrived Lois Florreich (P) and Alice Pollitt (3B).
+That year, Cione responded by winning 19 games for the Peaches while posting a stingy 1.30 ERA in her first full pitching season.
+Besides Cione, the roster of the Peaches included top notch veterans such as Deegan, Ferguson, Gacioch, Green, Harrell and Kamenshek, as well as the newly arrived Lois Florreich (P) and Alice Pollitt (3B).
 Unfortunately, Rockford finished in sixth place with a 48–63 mark, out of contention.
 During the postseason, Grand Rapids defeated South Bend in five games while Racine ousted Muskegon in four games.
 In the final Series, Grand Rapids disposed of Racine in seven games.

 The next year Cione then found herself on the move again, this time to Kenosha (1948–1951), and then the Battle Creek Belles (1952) and Muskegon Belles (1953), before returning to Rockford in the league's final year (1954).
-Her most productive season came in 1950, when she won 18 games and hurled a pair of no-hitter in August: a 12–inning game against Grand Rapids and a seven-inning game against her former Rockford teammates.
+Her most productive season came in 1950, when she won 18 games and hurled a pair of no-hitters in August: a 12–inning game against Grand Rapids and a seven-inning game against her former Rockford teammates.
 In 1952 she went 2–5, but sported a 3.24 ERA and made the All-Star team.

 In between seasons, Cione graduated from high school and went on to study at Eastern Michigan University, University of Illinois and University of Michigan.